Paul Tonko: 2010–present

 Tonko ran for reelection on the Democratic, Working Families and Independence Party lines.
 He was challenged by Republican and Conservative Party nominee Ted Danz, a former United States Navy Reservist and small business owner in the cooling and heating business.
 Tonko raised almost $980,000, and spent almost $780,000 on his campaign; Danz raised about $44,000 and spent about $42,000 on his campaign.
 The New York Times rated the seat "Solid Democratic", with a "99.8%" to "100% chance" that Tonko would win.
 The major issues in the 2010 race were Tonko's votes for Obamacare, the Stimulus Package (ARRA), and the Energy Bill.
 The Albany Times Union endorsed Tonko, citing "a way of thinking and speaking like the engineer that he once was" and his support of the economic stimulus bill and health care bills.
 Tonko won the November 2 general election, 124,889 votes to 85,752.

 Redistricting saw Tonko's district renumbered the 20th district.
 It lost much of its more rural territory to the west.
 To make up for the loss in population, it was pushed further into Saratoga County.
 The new 20th was no less Democratic than the old 21st, and Tonko defeated Bob Dieterich in 2012, Jim Fischer in 2014, and Joe Vitollo in 2016 and 2018.
 He defeated Liz Joy in 2020 and 2022.
+He defeated Kevin Waltz in 2024.